AggieSportsAnalytics/FantasyChatbot/README.md

 ### 🏁 AI-powered Chatbot for draft and trade guidance in Fantasy Football and Basketball

-Over 60 million Americans play fantasy sports per year.
+Every year, over 60 million Americans play fantasy sports.
 Many players depend on online tools for trade and draft guidance.
-Yet, every trade analyzer on the market is purely data driven and poorly designed.
-Our project aims to revolutionize fantasy sport trade analyzers.
-HIKE is a chatbot for amazing personalized advice in Fantasy Football and Basketball.
+These trade analyzers are purely data driven and poorly designed.
+Our project aims to revolutionize fantasy sport trade analyzers. <b>HIKE</b> is a chatbot for amazing personalized advice in Fantasy Football and Basketball.
 It provides conversational advice using a combination of time series analysis, score projections, and LLM-powered sentiment analysis.
 The project is built entirely in Python using the LangChain, Statsmodels, and Streamlit libraries.
+<br></br>
 <img width="990" alt="image" src="https://github.com/AggieSportsAnalytics/FantasyChatbot/blob/7f7ebd179ebdf983c86fbd8d6ab373f9f6d7b98a/chatbotphoto.png">

 # 🔑 Key Features